malto101/Basic_stm32_PCB/README.md

 4. **Assembly:** Refer to the PCB layout and the component placement guides to assemble the components onto the PCB.
 Follow the datasheets for correct connections and soldering instructions.

 5. **Testing:** Once the PCB is assembled, power it using the USB connector.
-Use the JST connector for debugging and programming the STM32F4 MCU.
+Use the JST connector for interfacing with the STM32F4 MCU.
 The TC2030-NL connector can be used for SW probing and testing.